rorito/layer-ui-web-customer-widget/README.md

 These properties can be changed at runtime, as needed.

-These properties may be configured but are optional:
+Any `replaceableContent` values supported by the `<layer-conversation-view />` in the Web XDK are supported on these widgets and will be passed on the the Conversation View.
+Most commonly, this will involve customizing:

-* `composeButtons`:     HTMLElements (buttons) to show next to the Composer in the Chat View
+* `replaceableContent.composerButtonPanelRight`: HTMLElements (buttons) to show next to the Composer in the Chat View
-* `composeButtonsLeft`: HTMLElements (buttons) to show left of the Composer in the Chat View
+* `replaceableContent.composerButtonPanelLeft`: HTMLElements (buttons) to show left of the Composer in the Chat View

 CustomerSingleConversation widget Only Properties: